-Number of suppliers % of total spend (direct and indirect) Comment 500 80% We touch about 500 suppliers via the CDP supply chain program.
+Type of engagement Number of suppliers % of total spend (direct and indirect) Impact of engagement Active engagement 500 80% We touch about 500 suppliers via the CDP supply chain program.
 More detailed engagement is with a smaller subset representing preferred suppliers.
 We report % of total spend separately for each tier of supplier in our CSR Report (Table 12 in 2014 report).
-100% of our manufacturing suppliers, more than 80% of our component suppliers, and more than 90% of our transport suppliers reported to CDP in 2015.
-Reporting to CDP is considered as a major part of the sustainability score for Supplier Scorecards.
+100% of our manufacturing suppliers, more than 80% of our component suppliers, and more than 90% of our transport suppliers reported to CDP in 2016.
+CDP Questionnaire answers make up 50% of the sustainability score for Supplier Scorecards.